sadeq76/front-end-road-map/README.md

 - **Syntax**: Rules, declarations, and blocks.
 - **Comments**: Use `/* comments */` for clarity.
 - **Defining Styles**: Inline, internal, and external styles.
+- **Cascade and Inheritance**: Understanding how styles are applied.

 ### **Editors & Tools**